Angi-Reynoso/Datos_Masivos/Exams/Exam_1b/Exam_1b.md

 ~~~~
 df.columns
 ~~~~
-> `.columns` is used to display only the names of the DataFrame columns.
+> `columns` is used to display only the names of the DataFrame columns.

 4. How is the scheme?
 ~~~~
 df.printSchema()
 ~~~~
-> `.printSchema()` is used to display only existing columns and information about them.
+> `printSchema()` is used to display only existing columns and information about them.

 5. Print the first 5 rows.
 ~~~~